langchr86/pico-bubble-towers/README.md

 If you like this game and want to play more maps you can easily build your own.
 Simply open the map editor in pico-8 and change the existing maps to your liking.
 No coding is needed.
-The only thins you need to ensure is to only use the 3 map sprites and always place exactly 1 start and 1 goal per map.
+The only thing you need to ensure is to only use the 3 map sprites and always place exactly 1 start and 1 goal per map.

 If you want to tweak the difficulty levels you can manipulate the corresponding wave definition strings in `CreatePredefinedWaveList`.